Treats depression. This medicine is an antidepressant.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using other medicines for depression (such as amitriptyline, doxepin, fluoxetine, nefazodone, nortriptyline, paroxetine, Celexa®, Effexor®, Elavil®, Lexapro?, Pamelor®, Paxil®, Sinequan®, or Zoloft®) or medicine to treat migraine headaches (such as rizatriptan, sumatriptan, zolmitriptan, Imitrex®, Maxalt®, or Zomig®).
+- Make sure your doctor knows if you use buspirone (Buspar®), fentanyl (Abstral®, Duragesic®), lithium (Eskalith®, Lithobid®), tryptophan, St John's wort, other medicines for depression (such as amitriptyline, doxepin, fluoxetine, nefazodone, nortriptyline, paroxetine, Celexa®, Effexor®, Elavil®, Lexapro®, Pamelor®, Paxil®, Prozac®, Sarafem®, Sinequan®, Vivactil®, Zoloft®), or pain or migraine medicines (such as sumatriptan, tramadol, Frova®, Maxalt®, Relpax®, Zomig®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bipolar disorder (manic-depressive disorder), kidney disease, liver disease, bleeding problems, heart disease, heart rhythm problems (such as QT prolongation), low blood pressure, or low sodium in the blood.
-Tell your doctor if you have recently had a heart attack or have ever suffered from a painful or prolonged erection of the penis (priapism).
+- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, bleeding problems, heart disease, heart rhythm problems, low blood pressure, or mineral imbalance (such as low magnesium, potassium, or sodium in the blood).
+Tell your doctor if you recently had a heart attack or have had priapism (a prolonged painful erection).

 - Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
-Getting up slowly may also help.
-If this problem continues or gets worse, check with your doctor.
+Stand or sit up slowly if you are dizzy.
+Check with your doctor if this problem continues or gets worse.

 - Do not stop using this medicine suddenly without asking your doctor.
 You may need to slowly decrease your dose before stopping it completely.